jawhien/extendedTotalCmd/addon/doc/en/readme.md

 * Control + Shift + R - Reports size information for selected items.
 If no items are selected, reports the size of the file in focus.
 * Control + Shift + D - Reports the full path of the current directory.
 Pressing twice Copies it to the clipboard.
 * Control + Shift + T - reports the date and time of the change.
+* NVDA + A - reports the active panel.
+* Alt + W - reports the name of the current tab.
+Pressing twice it opens its context menu.

 <a name="user-content-acknowledgments"></a>
 # Acknowledgments